Cyber-Chic/Cyber-Chic/README.md

 ---

 > ### **Bridging the gap between literary preservation, visual art, and citizen science.**
 > I direct **The Moore Signal Archive LLC**—an independent creative studio operating on a grassroots model.
-To foster growth, I develop open-access projects and resources.
+I develop free a host of free resources and projects for the community.
 While standard editions of my **[work](https://www.amazon.com/stores/author/B0GHSYZ1FL/allbooks)** are available for purchase, the archive treats kindness as currency, inviting participants to trade quiet acts of goodwill for access to this ecosystem.

 ---